Ariyanayagiamman Temple: Presiding deity

 The presiding deity is known as Ariyanayagiamman.

 Speciality

 The deity is considered as the clan deity of the village.
 During the last Tuesday of the Tamil month of Aadi, 'Madhu Eduppu Thiruvizha', bringing liquor in pots by the devotees and offering them to the deity took place.

 Worshipping time

 Pujas are held four times daily at Kalasanthi (8.00 a.m.), Uttchikkalam (noon 12.00), Sayaratchai (5.30 p.m.) and Arthajamam (8.00 p.m.).
 The temple is opened for worship from 6.00 a.m. to 12.30 p.m. and from 4.30 p.m. to 8.30 p.m.
 During the Tamil month of Ani 11 day festival is held and during Purattasi nine day navaratri festival is held.
 On the 11th day of Ani festival, the processional deity of the Amman comes around the temple.

+Kumbhabhishekham

+The Kumbhabhishekham of the temple was held in June 2023.